 What is a Commercial Fire Alarm System & Its Components?

-A commercial fire alarm system is made up of the fire alarms themselves, all the components that make the alarm work, those that feed into the alarm, and those that are set-off by the alarm (fire sprinklers, evacuation systems, emergency lights, etc.).
+Commercial fire alarm systems are made up of the fire alarms themselves, all the components that make the alarm work, those that feed into the alarm, and those that are set-off by the alarm (fire sprinklers, evacuation systems, emergency lights, etc.).

 Often mistakenly associated with fire detection alone, alarm systems are actually a comprehensive life safety solution engineered to detect and alert people to many different life-threatening and property-damaging hazards besides fire, from carbon monoxide poisoning and leaky pipes to severe weather and active shooters (NFPA 3000).